jetpacapp/DeepBeliefSDK/README.md

 an iPhone 5S.
 We're releasing this framework because we're excited by the power of this approach for general image recognition, especially when it can run locally on low-power devices.
-It gives your iPhone the ability to see, and I can't wait to see what applications that lets you build.
+It gives your iPhone the ability to see, and I can't wait to see what applications that helps you build.

  - [Getting Started](#getting-started)
  - [Examples](#examples)